andreobriennz/skeleton-flexbox/README.md

 Gulp setup based on: simple-gulp-setup (https://github.com/andreobriennz/simple-gulp-setup)

 ## Install with NPM

-As of 28 June 2018 this project will be available to download via NPM

 Install skeleton-flex and save to package.json:
 `npm install skeleton-flexbox --save`